gradle/gradle/design-docs/jdk9-support.md

 - implement a new `org.gradle.language.base.internal.tasks.ApiCreatorTask` that takes a class directory as an input, as well as an `ApiSpec` and generates a new `apiClasses` directory.
 - the API classes directory should be filtered according to the `APISpec`.
 It is not expected that the output classes are stripped out from their non public members yet.
 - a separate `jar` task should produce a jar out of the `apiClasses` directory
-- package private classes are included in the API jar
+- package private classes, inner classes and local classes are included in the API jar (a later story will allow us to remove them)

-For this story, it is expected that the API jar is built after the implementation jar.
-It is not in the scope of this story to make the API jar buildable without building the implementation jar.
-Therefore, it is acceptable that the API jar task depends on the implementation jar if it helps.
+For this story, it is expected that the API jar is built after the runtime jar.
+It is not in the scope of this story to make the API jar buildable without building the runtime jar.
+Therefore, it is acceptable that the API jar task depends on the runtime jar if it helps.

 ### Test cases